How to return from your vacation refreshed

 It’s harder than usual to make firm plans just now, and taking time off can feel like a waste, especially if you feel like you can’t go and do as you please.
 But you might want to reconsider vacation procrastination.
 Why?

 Because taking time off is really good for you.

-Holidays aren’t just an escape from our everyday realities—they present us with a unique opportunity to break stress cycles.
+Vacations aren’t just an escape from our everyday realities—they present us with a unique opportunity to break stress cycles.
 Research supports our need for regular breaks from our routines to recover and prevent the mental and physical health problems that can stem from exhaustion.
-In a study of 900 lawyers in 2009, holidays were also found to help ‘buffer’ or otherwise ‘ameliorate’ job stress.
+In a study of 900 lawyers in 2009, vacations were also found to help "buffer" or otherwise "ameliorate" job stress.

 And suppose the potential mental and physical health benefits don’t sway you.
-In that case, recent studies cited in the Harvard Business Review suggest that contrary to popular belief, taking your holidays may increase your likelihood of a raise or a promotion.
+In that case, recent studies cited in the Harvard Business Review suggest that contrary to popular belief, taking your vacation time may increase your likelihood of a raise or a promotion.